 Adobe Acrobat and other PDF software allow users to create fillable PDF forms.
 Creating accessible forms requires extra work to ensure compliance with accessibility requirements.
 The California State University’s guide to creating accessible PDFs (this link opens an accessible pdf) contains information and best practices for creating accessible PDF forms.
 You can also reference Web AIM’s article on Accessible Forms in Acrobat XI.

 - LinkedIn Learning is everyone with a Georgetown NetID.
-LinkedIn Learning includes courses on Accessible PDFs and Advanced Accessible PDFs.
+LinkedIn Learning includes courses on Creating Accessible PDFs and Advanced Accessible PDFs.

 - California State University’s guide to creating accessible PDFs (this link opens an accessible pdf).
 A comprehensive guide to creating accessible PDFs.